Better-77/NerveStitcher2.0/README.md

 Usage
 ------

-It is recommended that you download the FlowNet 2.0 pre-training model before using it.[FlowNet2.0.CheckPoint.path.tar](https://drive.google.com/file/d/1hF8vS6YeHkx3j2pfCeQqqZGwA_PJq_Da/view)
+It is recommended that you download the FlowNet 2.0 pre-training model before using it.
+[FlowNet2.0.CheckPoint.path.tar](https://drive.google.com/file/d/1hF8vS6YeHkx3j2pfCeQqqZGwA_PJq_Da/view)

 Image Stitching
 -------